Peer Social Support During In Vivo Exposure for PTSD (PEP)

 Time Frame: 13 weeks

 The PCL-5 is a 20-item self-report measure that assesses the 20 DSM-5 symptoms of PTSD.
 The PCL-5 has a variety of purposes, including, monitoring symptom change during and after treatment, screening individuals for PTSD, and making a provisional PTSD diagnosis.
-Description information provided by the National Center for PTSD.
+A total symptom severity score (range - 0-80) can be obtained by summing the scores for each of the 20 items (ranging from 0-4 per item).
+Higher scores indicate worse outcomes.

 13 weeks